Program Educational Objectives and Accreditation

 Contribute to the professional practice of their chosen field through effective communication, leadership, teamwork and service, while exhibiting high ethical and professional standards.

-To prepare our graduates to meet these Program Objectives the courses are organized around Learning Outcomes which describe what our students should be able to do as a result of completing their course work.
+To prepare our graduates to meet these Program Educational Objectives the courses are organized around Student Outcomes which describe what our students should be able to do as a result of completing their course work.
 Graduates of the Chemical Engineering Program must be able to:

 - Apply knowledge of mathematics, science, and engineering